Accuity/rspec-puppet-utils/README.md

 Note:
 - You always stub the `call` method as that gets called internally
 - The `call` method takes an array of arguments
+- `self` is a way of getting hold of the current `RSpec::Core::ExampleGroup` instance.
+If anyone knows how to do this more cleanly let me know!

 ### TemplateHarness